When You Can’t Get Medicaid And Can’t Afford Obamacare

 • In the Medicaid expansion states, you can qualify for Medicaid based on your income alone, if your household income is below 133 percent of the Federal Poverty Level.

 • The Federal Poverty Level is a determining factor in Medicare eligibility.
-In addition, the 2023 Federal Poverty Level (FPL) is used to determine eligibility for 2023 premium tax credits and reduced cost-sharing amounts.
-Here are a few of the FPL amounts for 2023, based on household size:
+In addition, the 2024 Federal Poverty Level (FPL) is used to determine eligibility for premium tax credits and reduced cost-sharing amounts.
+Here are a few 100% of FPL amounts for 2024, based on household size:

 • $14,580 for individuals